• Skip to primary navigation

 Strawberries on a cutting board.

-Prep the strawberries: You’ll want to rinse 20 ounces (about 570 grams) of strawberries.
-This is about 4 cups.
+Prep the strawberries: Rinse 20 ounces (about 570 grams) of strawberries, which is about 4 cups.
 Next, remove the hull.
-You can do this with a strawberry huller or use a paring knife.
+You can do this with a strawberry huller or a paring knife.
 You can compost the hulls.
-Then slice the strawberries in half or quarters depending on their size.
+Then, slice the strawberries in half or quarters, depending on their size.

 Rhubarb being chopped.

-Prep the rhubarb: For the rhubarb, rinse and then trim the ends and chop it into 1-inch pieces.
-You need approximately 2 cups for this recipe; depending on the size, this is about 3-4 stalks.
+Prep the rhubarb: Rinse, trim the ends, and chop the rhubarb into 1-inch pieces.
+For this recipe, you need approximately 2 cups; depending on the size, this is about 3-4 stalks.

 If you have an abundance of garden rhubarb, consider freezing it to enjoy this compote recipe during the winter months!
 Simply wash, trim, and chop the stalks into small pieces before freezing them in a freezer-safe bag.
 For more information, consult this article on how to freeze rhubarb.